Dr. Sarah Bassnett, Associate Professor (Art History)

 Bassnett, Sarah and Patrick Mahon.
 Picturing Immigrants in the Ward: How photography shaped ideas about Central and Eastern European immigrants in early 20th-century Toronto.
 City of Toronto Archives Gallery.
 June 21, 2012 – May 2013.

-In progress, Tom Baynes, “More than a Spasm, Less than a Sign: Gesture and the Visibility of Queer Masculinity in the United States, 1920-1950,”
+2019 Tom Baynes, “More than a Spasm, Less than a Sign: Gesture and the Visibility of Queer Masculinity in the United States, 1920-1950,” (committee member).

 2015 Jennifer Orpana, “Faces of (and for) Toronto: Community-Engaged Portrait Projects in the Neoliberal City,” (chief supervisor).